-During 2015 to 2018, I was a Researcher with Cloud & Mobile Research Group and Mobile and Sensing System Group at Microsoft Research Asia.
+Prior to joining Azure, I was with the Mobility and Networking Research Group at Microsoft Research Redmond.
 I received Ph.D. from Zhejiang University, and was also a joint Ph.D. student in the EECS Department at the University of Michigan, Ann Arbor.
-I was the recipient of ACM China Doctoral Dissertation Award (2/yr), IBM PhD Fellowship and several best paper/demo awards from leading CS and EE conferences.
+I was the recipient of ACM China Doctoral Dissertation Award (2/yr), IBM PhD Fellowship and five best paper/demo (runner-up) awards from leading CS and EE conferences.

 Please visit my personal webpage for more information.

 This workshop calls for research on various issues and solutions that can enable live video analytics with the role for edge computing.
-The workshop will be in conjunction with ACM SIGCOMM 2020.
+The workshop will be in conjunction with ACM MobiCom 2021.

 Rocket—which we’re glad to announce is now open source on GitHub—enables the easy construction of video pipelines for efficiently processing live video streams.
 You can build, for example, a video pipeline that includes a cascade of DNNs in which a decoded frame is first passed through a relatively inexpensive “light” DNN like ResNet-18 or Tiny YOLO and a “heavy” DNN such as ResNet-152 or YOLOv3 is invoked only when required.
 With Rocket, you can plug in any TensorFlow or Darknet DNN model.
 You can also augment the above pipeline with, let’s say, a simpler motion filter based on OpenCV background subtraction.